IVISO/camcalib/README.md

 If you encounter any problems or have a feature request you can check the [issues page](https://github.com/IVISO/camcalib/issues) and open a new issue.

+### System requirements

+Ubuntu 18.04 and 20.04.

+Depending on the size of your calibration data, an adequat amout of RAM (minimum 8GB) is necessary.

 ## Documentation

 ### Calibration Data